yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-08/lab/README.md

 ---

-### Stretch Goal: MODULARIZING
+### Modularizing with External Routes

-* Move the 2 sets of routes and functions into separate, external routers
+* Move the 2 sets of routes and rout handler functions into separate, external routers
   * They should go into a `routes` folder as separate files
+    * One for categories
+    * One for products
   * They will need to export an express router instance
   * The app will now need to import and use these routes
 * Once you've moved the routes out, the tests that you wrote should still work.